The Garden at the Ski Bowl is starting to begin.

-Applications are being accepted for the Master Gardener training that will begin in January.
+Applications are being accepted for the Master Gardener training which will begin in January 2015.